twigphp/Twig/doc/templates.rst

     {% block sidebar %}{% endblock %}

 In this example, the ``use`` statement imports the ``sidebar`` block into the main template.
-The code is exactly equivalent to the following one:
+The code is mostly equivalent to the following one (the imported blocks are not outputted automatically):

 .. code-block:: jinja